Photographer for Indian Wedding in the North State

 The First Contact With the Bride and Groom

-I have first been contacted by the bride-to-be on the internet.
+I was first contacted by the bride-to-be on the internet.
 They both live in another state in the USA, but have some family living in the North of the State and in Wisconsin.
 That’s why they decided to get married in Minneapolis.
-After having exchanged some emails with them, we decided to schedule a video session.
+After exchanging some emails with them, we decided to schedule a video session.
 It was an opportunity to learn more about their special traditional Indian wedding that they were planning in the Mill City.
-After two hours’ explaining them all about my way of working, they decided to move forward and hire me as their photographer to cover their wedding.
+After two hours of explaining to them all about my way of working, they decided to move forward and hire me as their photographer to cover their wedding.
 Hurray!

 Pre-Wedding Session

-The pre-wedding session is always a good way to learn more about the fiancés and help them to be at ease in front of my camera.
+Several weeks later, but only 5 days before the wedding, I finally met face to face with the bride and her fiancé for their photo session.
+Since it was a destination wedding, they decided to arrive in town one week prior to their event so they could finalize the organization of their Indian wedding.
+The pre-wedding session is always a good way to learn more about the couples and help them feel at ease in front of my camera.
 As a wedding photographer, I always recommend one before your ceremony in the Twin Cities.
 With this couple, we took some pictures outside of the Guthrie Theater.

-The Groom’s Diner on a River Boat in StillWater
+The Groom’s Dinner on a River Boat in Stillwater

 Laughter during the Bride’s Preparation

 Early in the morning I arrived at the hotel where the bride was getting ready.
 I understood that the night before was kind of exhausting.
 I don’t know if they partied or did the Sangeet.
 There are indeed many Indian traditions that are supposed to be performed before a wedding.
-In the Indian culture, the ceremony takes place during several days.
-That said, at this point I have to confess I am not an expert and I can’t make the difference between Hindu wedding, Punjabi and Gujurati weddings.
-So if you read me and I say anything stupid, please, let me know!
+In the Indian culture, the ceremony takes place over several days.
+That said, at this point I have to confess I am not an expert and I can’t tell the difference between Hindu wedding, Punjabi and Gujarati weddings.
+So if you read me and I say anything incorrect, please let me know!

 Traditional rituals for an Indian wedding ceremony